tripal/tripal_analysis_expression/README.md

 # Installation
 1. Click on the green "Clone or download" button on the top right corner of this page to obtain the web URL.
 Download this module by running ```git clone <URL> ``` on command line.
-2. Place the module folder "tripal_analysis_expression" just cloned inside your /sites/all/modules or sites/all/themes folder.
+2. Place the cloned module folder "tripal_analysis_expression" inside your /sites/all/modules or sites/all/themes folder.
 Then enable the module/theme by running ```drush en tripal_analysis_expression``` (for more instructions, read the [Drupal documentation page](https://www.drupal.org/node/120641)).

 # Module Features